 Paul Cronin has made several films, including studies of Haskell Wexler’s 1969 feature Medium Cool (2001, re-edited 2014), historian and curator Amos Vogel (2003) and filmmaker Peter Whitehead (2006).
 All three projects and related material can be viewed via this website.
 In production is A Time to Stir, which tells the story of the Columbia University student protests of 1968 and has become the third in an unplanned trilogy of documentaries about that year.
 The first was about a film, the second an individual, now an event.

-Written projects include a researcher and translator on Cassavetes on Cassavetes (2001), “ghost-editor” of two volumes of interviews drawn from the archives of the American Film Institute and editor of three collections for the University Press of Mississippi’s Conversations with Filmmakers series, co-editor of the two-volume study of Peter Whitehead Things Fall Apart (2011) and editor of Be Sand, Not Oil: The Life and Work of Amos Vogel (2014).
+Written projects include work as a researcher and translator on Cassavetes on Cassavetes (2001), “ghost-editor” of two volumes of interviews drawn from the archives of the American Film Institute and editor of three collections for the University Press of Mississippi’s Conversations with Filmmakers series, co-editor of the two-volume study of Peter Whitehead Things Fall Apart (2011) and editor of Be Sand, Not Oil: The Life and Work of Amos Vogel (2014).
+I also helped produce the 2005 reprint of Vogel’s 1974 classic Film as a Subversive Art.
 A list of books here.

 Over the past fifteen years I have been working on a trilogy of books about filmmaking (also unplanned), that will likely take another ten to complete definitively: an interview book with Werner Herzog entitled